mighty-online/game-logic/README.md

  - **GameEngine**: A class to deal with the dealing and bidding process, as well as the gameplay.

     This is the wrapper object of a game.
 It will contain the game list specified above, and will act as an API.

+    Detailed usage details are documented below in the 'GameEngine Usage' section.

+### GameEngine Usage

+To be documented